LMKlein/LMKlein.github.io/testimonials.md

 > _If you have an opportunity to employ Laurel do so immediately, so you don’t miss out on having a great talent on your team._
 >
-> _I hired Laurel as an education consultant to help with an interactive learning experience project that I inherited that was severely off scope, budget and timeline.
-Laurel was a tremendous asset in getting that project back on track and completed.
+> _I hired L.M. as an education consultant to help with an interactive learning experience project that I inherited that was severely off scope, budget and timeline.
+L.M. was a tremendous asset in getting that project back on track and completed.
 She understood the challenges of the national office, worked well with the subject matter experts to clearly communicate the content, and listened carefully to the needs and varying desires of our community users.
 Her balanced and creative approach allowed her to develop innovative solutions that ensured we launched a software program that our education network was proud to use._
 >
-> _Laurel is the complete package -- smart, imaginative, and resourceful.
+> _L.M. is the complete package -- smart, imaginative, and resourceful.
 She is an excellent listener and communicator.
 She asks thoughtful questions to ensure she truly understands your project goals, the storyline and the experience you are trying to create.
 She also stays in contact so you know exactly where her piece of the project stands, and she is receptive and appreciative to feedback._
 >
-> _In addition, it is a true pleasure to work with Laurel.
+> _In addition, it is a true pleasure to work with L.M.
 She has a great personality and is fun to work with.
 I wouldn’t hesitate to hire her again._

 ~Kathleen Meehan Coop, as Vice president of Education at the Challenger Center for Space Science Education